jmcarlson0320/convolution_reverb/README.md

 * fftw
   * sudo apt install fftw-dev'

-Build by running 'make' from the command line
+Build by running

+    make

+Run using

+    ./reverb -l

-Run using './reverb -l' to list the impuse responses.
+to list the impuse responses.

+Run using

+    ./reverb -i impulse_response input_file.wav

-Run using './reverb -i impulse_response input_file.wav' to apply reverb and play the audio.
+to apply reverb and play the audio.

+Run using

-Run using './reverb -i impulse_response -o output_file.wav input_file.wav' to
+    ./reverb -i impulse_response -o output_file.wav input_file.wav

-apply reverb and write the result to a new wave file.
+to apply reverb and write the result to a new wave file.

 *Important*: this program only works with stereo 16-bit pcm wave files.
 Three sample inputs are provided: